mendix/docs/content/en/docs/developerportal/mendix-portable-portal.md

    {{% alert color="info" %}}If you are an iOS device user,  you are first directed to install the TestFlight app in the Apple App Store.
 After you install TestFlight, open it.
 Then you are prompted to install the Mendix Portable Portal app from TestFlight.{{% /alert %}}

-## 3 Starting the App

-After you install the Portable Portal app, open the app and sign in with your Mendix account.
+After you install the Portable Portal app, open it and sign in with your Mendix account.
 Then the [App Selection](#app-selection) page opens.

-## 4 App Selection Page {#app-selection}
+## 3 App Selection Page {#app-selection}

 {{< figure src="/attachments/developerportal/mendix-portable-portal/app-selection.png" >}}